blues/note-samples/python-dfu/README.md

 ### Raspberry Pi Pico with Micropython

-1. Create a `secrets.json` file in the `src` folder
+1. Create a `secrets.json` file in the `app` folder
-2. Copy the entire contents of the `src` folder to the Raspberry Pi Pico (including the `src/lib` folder)
+2. Copy the contents of the `app` folder to the Raspberry Pi Pico
+3. Copy the contents of `lib` folder to `./lib` on the Raspberry Pi Pico
+4. Copy the contents of `dfu` folder to `./lib/dfu` on the Raspberry Pico
-3. Restart the Pico
+5. Restart the Pico
-4. Open a serial terminal to monitor output from Pico over USB connection
+6. Open a serial terminal to monitor output from Pico over USB connection
-5. Restart the Pico to begin execution
+7. Restart the Pico to begin execution

 ### Raspberry Pi or PC with Python 3

-1. Add a directory to your computer and copy the contents of `src` (but *not* `src/lib`) into that directory.
+1. Clone this repository
-2. Create `secrets.json` file in the newly created directory
+2. Create `secrets.json` file in the `app` folder
-3. Change the current directory to the application directory
-4. Run `pip install -r requirements.txt` to install all of the prerequisites.
+3. Run `pip install -r requirements.txt` to install all of the prerequisites.
-5. Run `chmod a+x main_*.py` to allow `main_*.py` to reload itself after it loads an updated file.
+4. Run `chmod a+x app/main.py` to allow `app/main.py` to reload itself after it loads an updated file.
-6. Run `python3 main_*.py`
+5. Run `python3 app/main.py`

 ## Perform Update

-   1. Modify `version.py` to a new version number
+   1. Modify `app/version.py` to a new version number

-   2. Generate a TAR-file that includes `version.py`
+   2. Generate a TAR-file that includes `app/version.py`

-      A utility script `generateTarFile.sh` can be used to create new TAR-file from the contents of the `src` folder
+      A utility script `generateTarFile.sh` can be used to create new TAR-file from the contents of the `app` folder

    3. Upload the TAR-file to your Notehub project using the steps outlined here: <https://dev.blues.io/notehub/notehub-walkthrough/#manage-host-firmware>